CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

 Control Allocation and Mutation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Particle histories repeatedly execute transport functions, so temporary allocation can be expensive and difficult for Numba to optimize.
+Transport functions execute repeatedly for every particle history, so they should normally operate on storage prepared before transport begins.

-- Reuse particle containers, banks, tally arrays, and scratch state allocated during preparation.
+Reuse particle banks, tally arrays, and other prepared runtime state instead of rebuilding them inside the particle loop.
-- Update structured fields or ``data`` through explicit assignments and generated setters.
+Update structured fields or ``data`` through explicit assignments and generated setters, and do not append model entities or change field shapes during transport.

-- Prefer scalar calculations or bounded loops over constructing intermediate Python collections.
+Prefer scalar state and bounded loops when an intermediate container is unnecessary.
-- Do not append a new model entity or change a field's shape during transport.
-- Preserve the one-element container convention when a mutable record must be shared across function boundaries.

-The owner of each mutation should be evident from the function signature.
-Avoid hidden module-level mutable state.

-For example, select a minimum with scalar state instead of building a temporary list:
+For example, select a minimum directly instead of building a temporary list of distances:

 .. code-block:: python